Spaghetti Bolognese On A Plate

 Freeze-Dried Cheese

-Of course, freshly grated cheese tastes better, but in a casserole, you can’t tell the difference.
-I buy the Colby Freeze-dried cheese, but all of them are great in casseroles.
-Hydrated freeze-dried Mozzarella is great on pizza as well.
+Of course, freshly grated cheese tastes better, but you can’t tell the difference in a casserole.
+I buy the Colby Freeze-dried cheese, but all are great in casseroles.
+Hydrated freeze-dried mozzarella is great for pizza as well.
+Please note now that the prices of freeze-dried products have skyrocketed, I have cut way back on purchasing them for right now.
+Luckily, I started stocking them about 15 years ago when the prices were more affordable.

 Freeze-Dried Onions